bioinformaticsAHU/SIMCCDA/README.md

 ## **Contact**

-Please feel free to contact us if you need any help: mengluli@foxmail.com.
+Please feel free to contact us if you need any help: jfxia@ahu.edu.cn.